xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

   * If the RESET flag is set or there is no room left in the FIFO:

-    * Set the write-pointer to half-way from the read-pointer
+    #.
+Set the write-pointer to half-way from the read-pointer

-    * Set fsratio to 1
+    #.
+Set fs_ratio to 1

-    * Clear the phase error and reset all other PID state.
+    #.
+Clear the phase error and reset all other PID state.

-    * Clear the RESET flag (this is ok - it may go around the loop twice but never three times)
+    #.
+Clear the RESET flag (this is ok - it may go around the loop twice but
+       never three times)

   * else there is room and no RESET:

-    * Copy one frame into the FIFO
+    #.
+Copy one frame into the FIFO

-    * Increase the write-pointer
+    #.
+Increase the write-pointer

-    * Mark the time-stamp of the last one  (HOW??)
+    #.
+Mark the time-stamp of the last one  (HOW??)

-    * If the sample_time_valid is True then:
+    #.
+If the sample_time_valid is True then:

        * Obtain values

        * Run PID.

        * Set sample_time_valid to False

 On the thread on the output side: